 These common flies are typically found buzzing around garbage cans and may carry pathogenic bacteria.

 Green bottle flies are slightly larger than houseflies.
 They are brilliant, metallic blue-green in color with black markings, bristle-like hair, and three cross grooves on the thorax.
 The wings of the green bottle fly are clear and are veined in brown, while the legs and antennae are black.

 Unlike the blue bottle fly, green bottle flies are less likely to enter homes in pursuit of light.

-When a large number of green bottle flies is found inside the home, it is best to check for indoor breeding sites such as trashcans and rotting meat or vegetables.
+When numerous green bottle flies are found inside the home, it is best to check for indoor breeding sites such as trashcans and rotting meat or vegetables.